 This medication is used at a much lower dosage or not prescribed at all for a working dog or service dog as this drug can inhibit them from properly performing their duties.

 Some dogs are more sensitive to Trazodone, and even when given a very low dosage, they will become very sedated.
 Sometimes you may accidentally have given your dog too much.
 If this happens, it is best to contact your vet.
 Many times, they may tell you what other signs that you need to look out for, and the next dosage decreases the amount that you are giving your dog by half.

 Usually, signs that your dog has gotten too much Trazodone will start to show after 30 to 60 minutes.
-The most common signs of toxicity include ataxia and lethargic.
-Usually giving your dog time will help
+The most common signs of toxicity include ataxia and lethargy.
+Usually giving your dog time will help.

 How can I calm my dog down naturally?

 Our dog calming treats are an excellent aid to soothe your dog’s separation anxiety and calm fears from any environmental stressors including fireworks and storms.
 They are fast-acting and can be used in situations when you know your dog will be feeling extra nervous or excited such as a long car trip, air travel or a visit to the vet.

 Alpha Paw’s dog supplements are USA manufactured in a GMP (Good Manufacturing Practice) certified and FDA registered factory.
 Our chews are non-GMO and are free from corn, wheat and artificial preservatives.

 Trazodone is a great medication to help your dog stay calm and content during stressful events.
 This medication is not only used to treat anxiety and phobias in your dog but also helps keep your dog calm after surgery.
 When using this medication, make sure that you are doing so under the supervision of your veterinarian as there are some unwanted side effects that may occur and other medications that should be avoided if your dog is taking Trazodone.